ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_1/Array_List/SubSequenceAndSubset/Permutations.md

         list.add(new ArrayList<>(tempList));
     } else{
         for(int i = 0; i < nums.length; i++){
+//            We skip the second occurrence (nums[i]) unless the first one was already used.

             if(used[i] || (i > 0 && nums[i] == nums[i-1] && !used[i - 1])) continue;
             used[i] = true;
             tempList.add(nums[i]);